fungenomics/CoRAL/README.md

                  min_agree: [2]
 ```

-The config file is already filled out but you do need to update the paths to be the full paths to the files!
+The config file is already prepared but you do need to update the paths to be the full paths to the files!
 You can find the full path to your folder by running `realpath` in the command line.

 **2. Set up run script**